5 Steps to Becoming a CPA in Connecticut

 Learn how to become a CPA in Connecticut in five steps.

 - Take the Uniform CPA Exam in Connecticut

 - Gain the Necessary Experience in Connecticut

 - Continuing Education in Connecticut

 a.
 Get information from Connecticut universities offering programs in accounting.
-The Connecticut State Board of Accountancy affirms that every certified public accountant in the state must earn 150 semester hours of college credit and a bachelor’s degree.
+The Connecticut State Board of Accountancy requires CPA license applicants to hold a bachelor’s degree at minimum and 150 semester hours of college credit in total.

 - Middle States Association of Colleges and Schools

 - New England Association of Schools and Colleges

 If your program is not accredited by a regional accrediting organization, it must be found by the Connecticut State Board of Accountancy to be equivalent.
 Currently, only Bob Jones University and Everest University have met this equivalency status.

 Did you attend school in another country?
 If so, your credits must be assessed by a member agency of the National Association of Credential Evaluation Services.
 Approved credential evaluating agencies include: